niluthpol/multimodal_vtt/README.md

-# Code for our work "Learning Joint Embedding with Multimodal Cues for Cross-Modal Video-Text Retrieval",
+## "Learning Joint Embedding with Multimodal Cues for Cross-Modal Video-Text Retrieval",

 -- Necessary PACKAGES : PyTorch,  Tensorboard  and NLTK Punkt Sentence Tokenizer

-# Evaluate Models
+## Evaluate Models
 -- Download data and models from https://drive.google.com/drive/folders/1t3MwiCR72HDo6XiPvWSZpenqv4CGjnKl

 -- To evaluate on MSR-VTT dataset : python test_weighted.py

-# Reference
+## Reference
 If you use our code or models, please cite the following paper:

 > @article{mithun2018learning,